 Dairy farming is extremely hard work, my sister Sarah is up at 3.30 every morning for milking and rarely in before 9 at night.
 But we love what we do, being with the animals and out in the fields every day.

-The dairy is a new enterprise we are setting up.
-I am Clare, the youngest of the three Lambert sisters, and up until two summers ago was working at a computer every day until I was identified for redundancy.
+The dairy is a new enterprise that opened in February 2017.
+I am Clare, the youngest of the three Lambert sisters, and up until three summers ago was working at a computer every day until I was identified for redundancy.
 We have taken this as fate, time to try something different and go home to the farm I helped out on every day until I went to college.

 So the dairy is a way for me and my husband John to get back involved in the farm alongside the rest of the family and in a way that can hopefully generate enough money for the farm to keep us all going through the very tough times for the industry.